What steps can I take to evict a Tenant?

 What will the new Scottish Private Residential Tenancies mean for Landlords and Tenants?

-The landscape of tenancies is due to change in Scotland towards the end of 2017 when the Private Housing (Tenancies) Scotland Act 2016 is likely to come into force.
+The landscape of tenancies in Scotland changed on the 1st December 2017 when the Private Housing (Tenancies) Scotland Act 2016 came into force.
 The new tenancy will be called a Scottish Private Residential Tenancy (“SPRT”) and replaces the most common types of residential tenancies in Scotland, Short Assured and Assured Tenancies.

 - There will be no minimum period of let and no pre-tenancy notices like an AT5.